pippinbarr/cart263-2020/slides/activity-eat-up/activity-eat-up.md

 1. In `setup()` use jQuery UI to make the mouth `droppable` (look it up)
 1. When making it droppable, add an option to call a function called `onDrop` an element is dropped (look it up)
 1. Define the `onDrop` function below `setup` and have it `console.log()` something to show it works
-1. Take special note of the parameters that this handler (`onDrop`) will receive by default (can be seen in the demos or the API)
+1. Take note of the parameters that this handler (`onDrop`) will receive by default (can be seen in the demos or the API) - make sure you include those parameters in your function definition

 Now you should be able to drag the fly onto the mouth and see your message in the console!